pinnet/ChatDungeon/README.md

 # ChatDungeon
 Discord Dungeon Manager

-A Manager for a Dicord Dungeon
+A Manager for a Discord Dungeon